Harry Maguire signed a five-year contract at Leicester City after joining from Hull City for an undisclosed fee in June 2017.

 A superb season resulted in him winning both City's Player of the Season and Players' Player of the Season awards after playing every minute of every top flight game.

-As a result, he was named in England's 23-man squad for the 2018 FIFA World Cup.
+As a result, he was named in England's 23-man squad for the 2018 FIFA World Cup, playing in every game as they reached the semi-finals.